Obscuretone/obscuretone.github.io/public/posts/en/one_last_breath.md

 tags: [ai, accountability, work, liability, institutions]
 ---

-The last human job will not be creativity.

-It will not be empathy.

-It will not be leadership, taste, strategy, wisdom, or whatever else people put in keynote slides when they are trying to make mass automation sound like a leadership retreat.
+The last human job will not be creativity, empathy, leadership, taste, strategy, wisdom, or whatever else people put in keynote slides when they are trying to make mass automation sound like a leadership retreat.
 The last human job is blame.

 AI can write the memo.
 AI can draft the code.
 AI can summarize the meeting, triage the ticket, screen the resume, identify the suspicious transaction, recommend the treatment, generate the policy brief, and produce a perfect little paragraph explaining why all of this is fine.